Jack Davis (guard, born 1933): College career

 Davis first played college football from 1951 to 1952 for the Oklahoma Sooners of the University of Oklahoma.
 He served in the United States Marine Corps from 1953 to 1955 where he also played football in San Diego and Camp Pendleton.

 Upon his honorable discharge from the Marines, Davis was a three-year varsity letterman for the Arizona Wildcats of the University of Arizona.
 He was also a team captain for the Wildcats and played in the 1957 All-American All-Star game.
 He received his Masters of Education from the University of Arizona in 1959.

 Professional career

-Davis was selected by the Washington Redskins of the NFL with the 174th pick of the 1958 NFL draft and was released by the team before the start of the 1958 season.
+Davis was selected by the Washington Redskins of the NFL with the 174th overall pick of the 1958 NFL draft and was released by the team before the start of the 1958 season.
 He played for the Tucson Rattlers of the Pacific Football Conference in 1958.
 He played in two games for the AFL's Denver Broncos in 1960.